DamianChodorek/good-practices/README.md

 - You can determine whether or not a technology is “bad” by looking at its survival potential, interoperability, and attention to quality.
 - The difference between a bad programmer and a good programmer is understanding.
 - Its harder to build great team than a great project.
 Make your team  squad independent of projects.
+- All non-trivial abstractions, to some degree, are leaky.
+Abstractions save us time working, but they don’t save us time learning.